Bracknell: Local government

-Bracknell was made a civil parish in its own right in 1955.
+Bracknell was made a civil parish in its own right in 1955, forming Bracknell Parish Council, later renamed Bracknell Town Council.
 Under the Local Government Act 1972, the entire Easthampstead Rural District became the Bracknell District on 1 April 1974.
 In 1988, it was granted borough status, and it changed its name to Bracknell Forest.
 When Berkshire County Council was abolished on 1 April 1998 (and the non-metropolitan county was reclassified as a ceremonial county), Bracknell Forest became one of the six unitary authorities which together make up Berkshire.
 Bracknell Forest Borough Council's offices are at Time Square in Market Street.

 Geography

 The town covers areas previously in the parishes of Easthampstead, Warfield, Binfield and Winkfield.
 The town's centre lies just north of the railway station with completely pedestrianised and much undercover shopping around Princess Square, Charles Square and the Broadway.
 There are 'out-of-town' shops, a multiscreen cinema and ten pin bowling complex at the Peel Centre.
 Just to the west are the Western and Southern industrial estates, either side of the railway line.
 There are many residential suburbs (see settlement table below) of varying dates, the oldest being Priestwood and, of course, Easthampstead village.

 The former RAF Staff College buildings in Harmans Water, now closed, was part of the Joint Services Command and Staff College.
 From 2008, the site was redeveloped for housing by Wimpey, with an estimated 730 houses.
 The south-western corner of the town remains rural around Easthampstead Park and the wooded Yew Tree Corner.
 A newer housing development called Jennett's Park was built (from 2007) at Peacock Farm and on part of what was historically the grounds of Easthampstead Park.
 There are large ponds at Farley Wood and the Easthampstead Mill Pond between Great Hollands and Wildridings, and two lakes at South Hill Park.
 The Bull Brook emerges above ground just within the bounds of the suburb of Bullbrook.